RIfkiND/RifkiND/README.md

-# Hi there, I'm Rifki ND👋
+# Hello there, I'm Rifki ND👋

 I'm a passionate **Backend Developer** with a deep interest in building efficient, scalable, and robust web applications.
 I love working with modern backend technologies and always keep up-to-date with the latest trends.